Postman-Student-Program/hacktoberfest21-website-starter/README.md

 ### Requirements

+You can use ANY tech stack you like to build your website, as long as you deploy it.

-Your website should fulfill AT LEAST these 5 user stories:
+Your website should fulfill AT LEAST these 5 user stories that consume the Halloween Costume Contest API:

 ```
 - As a user, I can view all the contestant’s costume images in some kind of list